-The purpose of ORC NFI compliance audits is to verify that ORC and its recognized trusted roles comply with all the requirements of the current versions of the CP and this CPS.
+The purpose of ORC NFI compliance audits is to verify that ORC and its recognized trusted roles comply with all the requirements of the current versions of the CP and this CPS, as well as any MOAs between ORC NFI PKI and any other PKI.
+Components other than ORC NFI CAs may be audited fully or by using a representative sample.
+If statistical sampling is used, all PKI components, PKI component managers and operators will be considered in the sample.
+The samples will vary on an annual basis.
 All aspects of the ORC NFI operation are subject to compliance audit inspections.